SamErde/PSPreworkout/docs/Install-PowerShellISE.md

 To Do:
     - Check for Windows client vs Windows Server OS
     - Add parameter to make the Windows Update registry change optional
+    - Requires admin but adding that breaks the build

 ## RELATED LINKS